layday/instawow/README.rst

 *instawow* is a package manager for World of Warcraft.
-It can be used to install, remove and update add-ons from WoWInterface, CurseForge, Tukui, Townlong Yak and GitHub.
+It can be used to install, remove and update add-ons from WoWInterface, CurseForge, Tukui and GitHub.

 *instawow* tries to make installing, updating and removing add-ons quick and painless for those of us who are